AdobeDocs/workfront.en/help/classic/review-and-approve-work/proofing/reviewing-proofs-within-workfront/review-a-proof/control-playback-video.md

 You can adjust the playback speed of the video proof.
 You can select to view the video between a quarter speed, to double speed.

-1. Go to the project, task, or issue that contains the document, then select `Documents`.
+1. Go to the project, task, or issue that contains the document, then select **Documents**.
-1. Find the proof you need, then click `Open proof`.
+1. Find the proof you need, then click **Open proof**.

-1. In the lower-right corner of the proofing viewer, click the `Settings` icon.
+1. In the lower-right corner of the proofing viewer, click the **Settings** icon.

    ![phq_viewer_video_playbackspeed__2_.png](assets/phq-viewer-video-playbackspeed--2-.png)

 1. Click the current speed, then select a new playback speed.
-1. Click the `Play` button on the video to test the new speed.
+1. Click the **Play** button on the video to test the new speed.

 ## View video frame-by-frame

 For a more detailed look at the video proof, you can manually review&nbsp;the video frame-by-frame.

-1. Go to the project, task, or issue that contains the document, then select `Documents`.
+1. Go to the project, task, or issue that contains the document, then select **Documents**.
-1. Find the proof you need, then click `Open proof`.
+1. Find the proof you need, then click **Open proof**.

-1. At the bottom of the proofing viewer, click the `Forward` and `Back` arrows to review the video frame-by-frame.
+1. At the bottom of the proofing viewer, click the **Forward**&nbsp;and **Back** arrows to review the video frame-by-frame.

    ![](assets/frame-.png)